What is hypertension?

-Most people think of hypertension (high blood pressure) as something that affects adults, children can also be affected.
+Most people think of hypertension (high blood pressure) as something that affects adults, but children can also be affected.
 In fact, it’s estimated that up to 5 percent of children and adolescents now have hypertension.

-While children with hypertension don’t carry the same immediate risks that adults with hypertension face, high blood pressure can still cause changes in your child’s body, that put him or her at risk for complications later in life.
+While children with hypertension don’t carry the same immediate risks that adults with hypertension face, high blood pressure can still cause changes in your child’s body that put him or her at risk for complications later in life.
 That’s why it should be taken very seriously.

-- Hypertension can have physical, behavioral and genetic causes.
+- Hypertension can have physical, behavioral, and genetic causes.

-- Most infants are young children with hypertension have secondary hypertension, meaning that it’s the result of a known medical condition, such as kidney, heart or endocrine disorders
+- Most infants are young children with hypertension have secondary hypertension, meaning that it’s the result of a known medical condition, such as kidney, heart, or endocrine disorders

 - Primary hypertension means that it seems to occur on its own, without being associated with another disease.